-7.1 Dynamic conformance is specified by clauses 8 to 12 inclusive.
+7.1 Dynamic conformance is specified by clause to clause inclusive.

 7.2 Static conformance is specified by those standards which specify the application of one or more of these encoding rules.

 7.3 Alternative encodings are permitted by the basic encoding rules as a sender's option.
 Receivers who claim conformance to the basic encoding rules shall support all alternatives.